Sonjya00/Color-Catalog/README.md

 ## Project description

-This is a catalog of all the colors supported by modern browsers, which are added by default and divided into 10 categories.
+This app is a catalog of all the colors supported by modern browsers, which are added by default and divided into 10 categories.

-- Red;
+1. Red - 9 entries;
-- Pink;
+2. Pink - 6 entries;
-- Orange;
+3. Orange - 6 entries;
-- Yellow;
+4. Yellow - 11 entries;
-- Purple;
+5. Purple - 19 entries;
-- Green;
+6. Green - 23 entries;
-- Blue;
+7. Blue - 25 entries;
-- Brown;
+8. Brown - 17 entries;
-- White;
+9. White - 17 entries;
-- Gray.
+10. Gray - 10 entries.

 ![Categories](screenshots/Categories.png)